 Speech Assessment & Therapy

-Our speech-language pathologists provide diagnostic assessment, consultation, and treatment of various speech and/or language issues for all ages.*
+Our speech therapist in Chandigarh provides diagnostic assessment, consultation, and treatment of various speech and/or language issues for all ages.

 - Case History Form

 - Motor Speech Production/Articulation Assessment, which may include examination of oral motor structure, voice, resonance, and fluency.